-The Medical Photography Facility is staffed and equipped to provide a full range of photographic services for patient care, teaching, and research.
+The Medical Photography, Graphics and Imaging Section is staffed and equipped to provide a full range of photographic, graphics and imaging services for patient care, teaching and research.
 Patient photography activity includes black-and-white and color photos in the studio, on the ward, in the clinic, or in the operating room.
 Copy photography includes a full range of slide services for internal and external lecture and presentation purposes.
-Black-and-white and color prints for publication, display, and poster session purposes are available also.
-Other services include daily processing of color prints and of Ektachrome slide film, location photography, and passport and application prints.
-An extensive computer graphics slide and print imaging service is offered for faculty and staff who create graphics on desktop computer systems.
+An extensive computer graphics creation and imaging service is also available.
+Graphics services rendered include digital poster session design and printout, imaging of computer files in color and black-and-white for overhead prints and transparencies; graphics creation for slides, prints, and artwork; and graphic design and other creative services for PowerPoint presentations and desktop publishing.